 Jason Kopenitz, Eric S. Schwenk, Eugene R. Viscusi.

 Response/Recommendation: Epidural hematoma (EH) is a rare but serious complication of neuraxial anesthesia.
-Venous thromboembolism (VTE) prophylaxis for total joint arthroplasty (TJA) has been associated with cases of EH and among the low-molecular-weight heparins (LMWH), enoxaparin appears to carry the greatest risk of the agents currently used, although EH have also been associated with the direct-oral acting anticoagulants (DOAC).
-A delay of 12hrs is mandatory between the last LMWH dose and the neuraxial procedure.
-No neuraxial anesthesia should be performed in a patient already treated with DOAC no matter what dose was used.
-Starting LMWH or DOAC more than 8hrs after the neuraxial procedure is recommended and safe.
+Venous thromboembolism (VTE) prophylaxis for total joint arthroplasty (TJA) has been associated with cases of EH and low-molecular-weight heparin (LMWH) appears to carry the greatest risk of the agents currently used, although EH have also been associated with the use of direct-oral acting anticoagulants (DOAC).

 Strength of Recommendation: Moderate.